 Medicines available without a prescription may help relieve pain and promote sinus drainage.
 Be safe with medicines.
 Read and follow all instructions on the label.
 You can:

-- Try pain relievers such as aspirin, ibuprofen, or acetaminophen to relieve facial pain and headache.
-Do not give aspirin to anyone under age 20 because of the risk of Reye syndrome.
+- Try a pain reliever such as acetaminophen or ibuprofen to relieve facial pain and headache.

 - Try using a medicine that thins mucus and improves sinus drainage (mucolytic).
 Guaifenesin is a commonly used mucolytic.
 Mucolytics are often combined with other medicines such as cough suppressants.

 Be careful with cough and cold medicines.
 They may not be safe for young children or for people who have certain health problems, so check the label first.
 If you do use these medicines, always follow the directions about how much to use based on age and weight.

 Be careful when taking over-the-counter cold or flu medicines and Tylenol at the same time.
 Many of these medicines contain acetaminophen, which is Tylenol.
 Read the labels to make sure that you are not taking more than the recommended dose.
 Too much acetaminophen can be harmful.

 Many doctors do not recommend using antihistamines unless your symptoms are related to having allergies.
 Antihistamines and decongestants may dry out the mucous membranes in your nose and sinuses and slow the movement of the cilia (the tiny hairs that line the nose, sinuses, and the air passages inside the lungs and that remove irritants).
 This can make mucus thicker, adding to drainage problems.
 But other experts believe antihistamines may help treat sinusitis by reducing the amount of mucus that builds up in the sinus cavities.
 Don't give antihistamines to your child unless you've checked with the doctor first.

 Primary Medical Reviewer Patrice Burgess, MD - Family Medicine